 IMPORTANT ICD-10 NEWS

-In November 2012 the Iowa Medicaid Enterprise (IME) announced the results of its ICD-10 Provider Readiness Survey.
+Result of the ICD-10 Provider Readiness Survey #3 (August 2013): In November 2012 the Iowa Medicaid Enterprise (IME) announced the results of the inaugural Provider Readiness Survey.
 The survey was to be the first, of several, to track the preparation and readiness of providers for the transition to the ICD-10 code set on October 1, 2014.
 A second survey was launched in February 2013, and over 780 provider responses were received.
 The results echo national survey results and give cause for concern around provider ICD-10 readiness.
+The IME conducted the third in a series of ICD-10 tracking surveys in July 2013 to determine if organizations are impacted by the change to the ICD-10 code sets and to further gauge the progress toward readiness for implementation.
+Access the result of this third survey below.

 ICD-10 Compliance Date